5 Penny Stocks Insiders Are Buying | Benzinga

 LiveOne

-What’s Happening: LiveOne reported a media partnership with Empire Media Group for an eight-figure, multi-year deal.
+- What’s Happening: LiveOne recently reported a media partnership with Empire Media Group for an eight-figure, multi-year deal.

 Live Current Media

-The Trade: MultiPlan Corporation (NYSE:MPLN) Director Anthony Colaluca Jr acquired a total of 25000 shares shares at an average price of $3.96.
-The insider spent $99,000.00 to buy those shares.
+- The Trade: Cidara Therapeutics, Inc. (NASDAQ:CDTX) President and CEO Jeffrey Stein acquired a total of 50000 shares shares at an average price of $1.59.
+The insider spent $79,530.00 to buy those shares.

-What’s Happening: MultiPlan recently reported better-than-expected Q3 EPS and sales results and raised FY21 sales guidance.
+- What’s Happening: Cidara Therapeutics recently posted a Q3 loss of $0.37 per share.

-What MultiPlan Does: MultiPlan Corp is committed to helping healthcare payors manage the cost of care, improve their competitiveness, and inspire positive change.
+- What Cidara Therapeutics Does: Cidara Therapeutics Inc is a biotechnology company.
+It is focused on the discovery, development, and commercialization of novel anti-infectives for the treatment and prevention of diseases.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.